YevYar/OpenGL_Study/Code style.md

 - Do not use an unsigned type merely to assert that a variable is non-negative ([see On Unsigned Integers](https://google.github.io/styleguide/cppguide.html#Integer_Types)).
 - Switch statements should always have a default case.
 If the default case should never execute, treat this as an error ([see Switch Statements](https://google.github.io/styleguide/cppguide.html#Switch_Statements)).
 - Fall-through from one case label to another must be annotated using the `[[fallthrough]];` attribute ([see Switch Statements](https://google.github.io/styleguide/cppguide.html#Switch_Statements)).
+- Use a struct only for passive objects that carry data; everything else is a class ([see Structs vs. Classes](https://google.github.io/styleguide/cppguide.html#Structs_vs._Classes)).